FH-CrOSSD/thesis_metrics/README.md

 This repository is part of the [CrOSSD](https://health.crossd.tech/about) project and powers the `bak-rest-drone` component.
 **See our main repository [here](https://github.com/FH-CrOSSD/crossd).**

+## Secrets

+For accessing the GitHub API, a API token needs to be provided.
+The code reads the `GH_TOKEN` environment variable, which can also be provided via `.env` file.

 ## Acknowledgements

 The financial support from Internetstiftung/Netidee is gratefully acknowledged.
 The mission of Netidee is to support development of open-source tools for more accessible and versatile use of the Internet in Austria.